MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Virtual network peering and global virtual network peering aren't transitive.
 UDRs and NVAs are required to enable a transit network.
 For more information, see [Hub-spoke network topology in Azure](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).

-- You can use ExpressRoute circuits to establish connectivity across virtual networks within the same geo-political region or by using the premium add-on for connectivity across geo-political regions.
+- You can use ExpressRoute circuits to establish connectivity across virtual networks within the same geopolitical region or by using the premium add-on for connectivity across geopolitical regions.
 Keep these points in mind:

   - Network-to-network traffic might experience more latency because traffic must hairpin at the Microsoft enterprise edge (MSEE) routers.